linkedin/detext/README.md

 **Relax like a sloth, let DeText do the understanding for you**

 ## What is it
-**DeText** is a **De**ep neural ranking framework with **Text** understanding.  is a ranking framework that leverages semantic matching using deep neural networks to understand member intents in search and recommender systems.
+**DeText** is a **De**ep **Text** understanding framework for NLP related ranking, classification, and language generation tasks.
+It leverages semantic matching using deep neural networks to understand member intents in search and recommender systems.
-As a general ranking framework, currently DeText can be applied to many tasks, including search & recommendation ranking and query understanding tasks.
+As a general NLP framework, currently DeText can be applied to many tasks, including search & recommendation ranking, multi-class classification and query understanding tasks.

 ## Highlight
 Design principles for DeText framework: